Nightjar Logo

 Why 3D rendering is slow for early mockups

 3D rendering is photography simulation.
 The artist builds the physical world from scratch: meshes, UV maps, materials, IES lighting profiles, environment HDRIs, and camera setup.
 Each iteration that changes geometry, finish, or scale costs additional render time.
-The output is precise, repeatable, and ideal once the product design is locked, but it is heavy for the exploratory phase.
+The output is precise and repeatable, and it fits well once the product design is finalized, but it is heavy for the exploratory phase.

 Why AI photography is faster for early mockups